Non-free curves on Fano varieties: Introduction

 This theorem is significant for two reasons.
 First, it explicitly identifies the ``accumulating varieties'' which have more curves than expected.
 Since the Fujita invariant is easier to work with than families of curves, we obtain a practical method for understanding non-free curves.
 Second, by connecting the geometry of curves to the Fujita invariant we gain access to powerful methods from the Minimal Model Program.
 In particular, \cite{Birkar21} yields a boundedness statement for the varieties considered in Theorem \ref{intro:maintheorem1}.

 Next we prove the following theorem using the boundedness results of accumulating maps proved in \cite[Section 8]{LRT22}:

-\begin{theorem} Let $X$ be a smooth projective Fano variety and let $B$ be a smooth projective curve.
+\begin{theorem} Let $X$ be a smooth projective Fano variety defined over $\mathbb C$ and let $B$ be a complex smooth projective curve.
 There is a proper closed subset $V \subsetneq X$ such that if $M \subset \Mor(B,X)$ is an irreducible component parametrizing a non-dominant family of curves then every curve parametrized by $M$ is contained in $V$. \end{theorem}

 This theorem generalizes earlier results in \cite{LT19} and \cite{LT21b}.
 The proof essentially follows from boundedness results in \cite{LRT22}.
 However, we need slight modifications of the results in \cite{LRT22} in order to adjust to the absolute setting.
 We carry out this project in Section~\ref{sec:boundedness}.